pwhittlesea/pwhittlesea.github.com/_posts/2024-09-28-adding-maps-to-my-travel-posts.md

 - files were modified by this hook
 ```

-Currently this hook will not pick up new maps which were unstaged (always run `git status` kids)!
+Currently, this hook will not pick up new maps which were unstaged (always run `git status` kids)!
 {: .notice--danger}

 ## Image Generation